ronlanla/cover-client-js/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Please follow this template unless this is a release PR, which just requires a simple changelog.
-  All PRs must be reviewed by at least one senior developer in a web team.
+  All PRs must be reviewed by at least one senior developer in the enterprise team.
 -->

 ### Context/purpose